 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to set and achieve your goals:
+Now you can take advantage of the full potential of this template to track your KPIs:

-- The Company Goals View will allow you to align your department's goals with the organization's overall security strategy
+- Use the Departmental OKR View to align your information security goals with the organization's objectives

 - The Progress View will allow you to track the progress of each KPI and identify areas that need improvement

 - Use the Timeline View to visualize the timeline and milestones of your information security initiatives